DevNinjawork998/Ravenslayer998/README.md

 - 👋 Hi, I’m @Ravenslayer998
-- 👀 I’m interested in Keyboards and Technology in general.
-I am currently working my way to be become a technoligist.
+- 👀 I’m interested in Keyboards and the lastes technology gadget in the market.
-- 🌱 I’m currently learning Azure Cloud Fundementals
+- 📱 I am an IOS and I am on my way to complete my Apple ecosystem products.
+- 🌱 I have obtained a few certification to build my portfolion to pursue my path to be an aspiring software engineer/developer.
-- 💞️ I’m looking to collaborate on autmation using python
+- 💞️ I’m looking to collaborate more on full-stack development work.
-- 📫 How to reach me email me
+- 📫 How to reach me email me thooi998@gmail.com.

 <!---
 Ravenslayer998/Ravenslayer998 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.